Sharda University Admissions 2025

 Skipping the Exam Pattern: From the exam pattern, one should understand how the exam would be structured.

-Poor utilization of time: Poor distribution of time over the various chapters may leave the student unprepared for certain sections.
+Poor utilisation of time: Poor distribution of time over the various chapters may leave the student unprepared for certain sections.

 Ignoring Revision: Unless you revise continuously, you may miss the many important facts that you study, and this will definitely affect your recall on the day of the exam.